 Tony has published and spoken widely in the UK and overseas on education, participation, poverty and inclusion, and is credited, in particular, with the development of the concept of the citizenship-rich school.
 He is the co-editor, with Barry Dufour, of Developing Citizens, published by Hodder Education (2006), co-author (with Ian Davies and a team based at the University of York) of Creating Citizenship Communities: education, young people and the role of schools, published by Palgrave Macmillan (2014), and co-author, with Mike Moores, of 40@40: a portrait of 40 years of educational research through 40 studies, published by the British Educational Research Association and Breslin Public Policy (2014).
 He is also the co-author, with Mike Moores, of three newly published guides to the government’s recently announced changes to the 14-19 qualifications landscape – two for parents and students (Starting A levels: your guide to exam success and Starting GCSEs: your guide to exam success) and one for teachers, curriculum and pastoral managers, and school and college leaders (Curriculum 2015: your guide to the new qualifications landscape).
 All three booklets are published by Cambridge University Press (2015).

-Over the past five years, Breslin Public Policy has established a strong client list including Adoption UK, the British Educational Research Association, Cambridge University Press, the Office of the Children’s Commissioner, Ofqual, Oasis Community Learning and the RSA.
+Over the past decade, Breslin Public Policy has established a strong client list including Adoption UK, the British Olympic and Paralympic Associations, the British Educational Research Association, Cambridge University Press, the Local Government Association, the Office of the Children’s Commissioner, Ofqual, Oasis Community Learning and the RSA.

 Kevin Harris is Senior Research Associate (Participation) at Breslin Public Policy and has twenty-five years’ experience in community development with a particular emphasis on how people communicate, share information and interact at local level.
 He has worked with community groups at neighbourhood level, carried out research for a wide range of agencies and contributed advice to government on various issues including community online networks, social inclusion, public libraries and communities, and citizen participation.